 When it comes to unexpected historical discoveries, a "lost Nazi silent film" certainly sounds like a controversial relic.
 The title of one such film rediscovered in 2015, The City Without Jews, is sure to raise eyebrows even further - but contrary to the questionable title, the film is not at all what it sounds like.
-Rather than being a piece of fascist and anti-Semitic propaganda, The City Without Jews was a hard-hitting satire that struck back against anti-Semitism during the 1920s, a time period in which the Nazi party was on the rise worldwide.
+Rather than being a piece of propaganda, The City Without Jews was a hard-hitting satire that struck back against anti-Semitism during the 1920s, a time period in which the National Socialist German Workers' Party (NSDAP) was on the rise worldwide.
 In fact, the film was such an apt satire that it managed to accurately and eerily predict the origins of Nazi control in Europe and the Holocaust that followed.
-The City Without Jews could have been the most impactful film in all of history, if only people had listened to its message before it was too late.
+The City Without Jews could have been the most impactful film in all of history - if only people had listened to its message before it was too late.

 Based on a 1922 book by Hugo Bettauer, The City Without Jews was released as a film in Austria in 1924 and was a sizeable hit, despite being definitively "before its time."
 However, the reaction it provoked among Austria's political right wing was immediate, extreme, and also a chilling portent of the brutality that would soon engulf the entire continent.

 As far as satires go, The City Without Jews, or Die Stadt ohne Juden, had a fairly unsubtle title, and that's probably attributable to the era in which it was released.
 Although it would end up eerily predicting the rise of Nazism in Germany, the film was released a decade earlier, in 1924, in neighboring Austria.
 The Expressionist silent film was written, produced, and directed by Hans Karl Breslauer, but it was adapted from a book by Hugo Bettauer, which was released in 1922.